acmattson3/PeonAI/README.md

 # PeonAI
 A convolutional neural network (CNN) designed to predict if a peony is ready to harvest.
 Built in Python using Tensorflow and Keras.
 Data processed using C++ or Python.

+# PeonAI: General Information

+**AI Type:** Convolutional Neural Network (CNN) through Tensorflow and Keras.

+**Purpose:** To predict the readiness of different varieties of peony buds for harvest.

+## Primary Goal
+The AI will output a “state” value (from zero to two), with zero being underdue and two being overdue.
+Values closest to one will indicate the peony bud is at the most ideal state for harvesting.
+## Stretch Goals
+1. The AI should also output a prediction, in seconds (and interpreted later to a time/date), indicating when the bud will be most ready for harvest.
+This will likely require a separate network given past, present, and predicted future weather data, nearby flower states, the output of the primary goal AI (the current bud state value), and probably more factors (as I think of them) that can affect the speed at which peony buds bloom.
+2. Soon to be more ideas as I inevitably come up with them!

 ## Explanation
 Alaska, where I am from, is home to many peony (a highly popular flower) farms.
 I have had the pleasure of working on one of these farms, known as Alaska Peonyworks.
 I plan to work there in future summers, and so I am developing this AI to assist myself - and future workers - with knowing when to harvest flowers.